AdobeDocs/experience-manager-cloud-service.nl-NL/help/sites-cloud/administering/real-use-monitoring-for-aem-as-a-cloud-service.md

 If you wish to leverage more insights with this new feature to optimize your digital experiences effortlessly, please see here (link to Row 99). -->

-## Hoe de Echte Gegevens van de Dienst van de Controle van het Gebruik worden gebruikt {#how-rum-service-data-is-being-used}
+## Hoe de Echte gegevens van de Dienst van de Controle van het Gebruik worden gebruikt {#how-rum-service-data-is-being-used}

 RUM-gegevens zijn nuttig voor de volgende doeleinden: